Voirezz/Voirezz/README.md

 <h2 align="center">Hi, I'm Raoul Haba 👋</h2>
 <p>I'm currently pursuing a BSc in Computer Science and Software Engineering at Maynooth University, where I'm passionate about building innovative solutions, learning new technologies, and growing my software development skills. 🚀</p>

-<p>Outside of coding, I'm also a musician! 🎵 I publish music on my YouTube channel, Seisho, which has grown to 1.13k subscribers and amassed over 200k views.
-My channel showcases my creative journey in music production, blending my love for technology and the arts.</p>
+<p>Outside of coding, I'm also a musician!
+I publish music on my YouTube channel, Seisho, which has grown to 1.13k subscribers and amassed over 200k views.
+My channel showcases my creative journey in music production, blending my love for technology and the arts. 🎵</p>

 <p>Feel free to explore my repositories to see what I'm working on, or check out my YouTube channel if you're into music.
 Let's connect! 🌍</p>